NathanielRilano/MediTime-Project/README.md

 within the community.<br>
 Objectives of the Project<br>
-Implementing a medical scheduling system for vaccination comes with specific objectives aimed at ensuring a smooth and efficient process for both healthcare providers.
+Implementing a medical scheduling system for vaccination comes with specific objectives aimed at ensuring a smooth and efficient process for both healthcare providers.<br>
 1. Minimize Wait Times:
-• To efficiently schedule and manage appointments for healthcare providers in Barangay Talumpok Silangan.
+• To efficiently schedule and manage appointments for healthcare providers in Barangay Talumpok Silangan.<br>
-• Reduce patient wait times by implementing an optimized scheduling system that minimizes overbooking and ensures a steady flow of patients throughout the vaccination clinic.
+• Reduce patient wait times by implementing an optimized scheduling system that minimizes overbooking and ensures a steady flow of patients throughout the vaccination clinic.<br>
 2. User-friendly Patient Interface:
 • Develop a user-friendly interface for patients to easily schedule, reschedule, or cancel vaccination appointments.
-Consider incorporating multiple communication channels, such as online portals, mobile apps, and phone services.
+Consider incorporating multiple communication channels, such as online portals, mobile apps, and phone services.<br>
 3. Flexible Scheduling Options:
-• To allow patients to create accounts with their personal information, appointment slots and to identify if they are a citizen of Talumpok Silangan
+• To allow patients to create accounts with their personal information, appointment slots and to identify if they are a citizen of Talumpok Silangan<br>
-• Objective: Provide flexibility in scheduling options, allowing individuals to choose convenient time slots while ensuring that the scheduling system remains adaptable to changes in vaccine availability
+• Objective: Provide flexibility in scheduling options, allowing individuals to choose convenient time slots while ensuring that the scheduling system remains adaptable to changes in vaccine availability<br>
 ____________________________________________________________________________
 <br>A Project Documentation in Partial Fullfillment for the Requirements of:
 <br>* IT 311 - System Administration and Maintenance